mindbet/tweet_link_compile/README.md

 The tweet retrieval code in this module is based on Drupal module Get Tweets [https://www.drupal.org/project/get_tweets]

-This module can be seen in action at http://trending.health [http://trending.health]

 You have the option to save the collected tweets as Drupal nodes.